 Online presence is the most preferred way of Marketing.
-Every businesses starting from a small scale to multi-billion corporations are spending a huge amount of money for attaining online presence to their products and or services.
+Every business starting from a small scale to multi-billion corporations is spending a huge amount of money for attaining an online presence for their products and or services.

-They spends the money for various digital marketing strategies like social media presence, local branding, websites, content marketing, paid advertisements, display marketing, etc. Most of them also investing for their visibility of content or brand.
+They spend the money on various digital marketing strategies like social media presence, local branding, websites, content marketing, paid advertisements, display marketing, etc. Most of them also investing in their visibility of content or brand.
 Yes, visibility makes sense.
-Attractive website or informative content without visibility is useless and waste of money and effort.
+Attractive websites or informative content without visibility is useless and a waste of money and effort.

 What is SEO and Why is it Important?